All Cape Accommodation - Self-catering/ Vacation Rentals, Guest Houses, B&B's, and Hotels in all picturesque areas of South Africa

 Exploring the Cape Peninsula by Barbara Ulmi

-Table Mountain at Dusk, Cape Town, South AfricaWhat better way to celebrate the arrival of winter in the southern hemisphere than by touring the beautifully diverse Cape Peninsula, during the mild month of June.
+Table Mountain and Cape Town Fr.
+Bloubergstrand, South AfricaWhat better way to celebrate the arrival of winter in the southern hemisphere than by touring the beautifully diverse Cape Peninsula, during the mild month of June.
 To start your journey head for the colourful display of ruby, golden and bright orange canopies in the leafy suburbs of Newlands and Bishopscourt.
 From Cape Town, follow the M3 south, take the Kirstenbosch Botanical Garden exit and follow the winding road past lush residences, to the main entrance of this oldest indigenous botanical garden in the world (founded 1913).
 Here you can admire winter beauties such as the Transvaal Hard Pear and Mandela's Gold; visit Colonel Bird's Bath for a contemplative moment, and replenish yourself with a cup of Earl Grey and a muffin at one of the restaurants in the garden.

 Leave this botanical paradise through the verdant forest stretching toward Constantia Nek, exit the circle on your left and head straight to the Constantia Wine Route, home to the stately Groot Constantia - the oldest wine estate in the Cape, granted to the first governor of the Cape Colony, Simon van der Stel, in 1652.
 Van der Stel being a man of great political stature and a dashing womanizer with an immense amount of charm (possibly acquired on his travels to the Bourgogne and Bordeaux regions in France?), it seems fitting that he named this grand estate after the apple of his eye - the daughter of one of the Dutch East India Company's Heeren XVII whom he had acquainted on his passage to the Cape in 1679.
 Legend has it that Groot Constantia's red wine was even savoured by Napoleon Bonaparte while in exile on the island of St. Helena.